mtday/mysystem/README.md

 - Immutability is a core model object design tenant, and is used to solve many of the typical concurrency problems seen in distributed systems.
 In this project, the intent is for all model objects to be immutable, with embedded builder classes used to facilitate building and modifying the objects as appropriate.
+- The only pom that contains dependency versions is the top-level project pom.
+All other poms do not specify versions on the dependencies.